Device 6 conveys the story of the Interactive Fiction Game as a visual poster.

 I started with analyzing the game by playing it myself.
 Throughout the game play, I tried to figure out how to solve each level while taking notes of all the clues, riddles and answers.
 After I completed the game in 5 days, I proceeded to work on the visual poster and I was faced with three design challenges.

 It took a lot of time just analyzing the game and unlocking each mystery.
-I had to do a lot of secondary research too (which I felt like cheating but I had to know the answer to each puzzle) but throughout the game I asked myself: How will I unlock each mystery and go to the next level?
+Throughout the game I asked myself: How will I unlock each mystery and go to the next level?

-Every information was crucial to unlocking each level of the game, so much so that it became difficult to structure systematically and understandably.
-But unravelling the knots became easy once I had a structure of how I wanted to depict them.
+Every information was crucial to unlocking each level of the game, and it became difficult to structure visually and systematically.

 There were a lot of things I wanted to put in the poster and I had to figure out how to do it without making it seem cluttered or disorganized, and at the same time make it readable to the viewer.